Locals recommend 5 must-see places when visiting Japan.

 Tầm nhìn ngoạn mục khi đứng trên đỉnh Moiwa.

-Spectacular view from the top of Moiwa.
+The view from the top of Moiwa is spectacular.

 Vẻ đẹp núi Moiwa khi tuyết phủ trắng xoá.